Landings at Cape Torokina: Aftermath

 For the Allies, the landings were successful.
-The primary objective of securing a beachhead to establish an airfield would be achieved in the weeks following the landing.
-Several secondary objectives were also achieved, including blooding the 3rd Marine Division and the incremental reduction of Japanese air power around Rabaul.
+The primary objective of securing a beachhead to establish an airfield were achieved in the weeks following the landing.
+Several secondary objectives were also achieved, including the 3rd Marine Division receiving its first engagement in the war, and the incremental reduction of Japanese air power around Rabaul.
 Throughout November, the balance of power at sea also began to shift in favor of the Allies, after the actions around Empress Augusta Bay and Cape St. George, as they began to successfully combine improved tactics, technology and resources.
 Losses during the landings amounted to 78 killed in action and 104 wounded for the assaulting US troops.
 Against this, most of the 270 Japanese troops opposing the beachhead were killed.
 During the first three days of the landing, 192 bodies were located.

 In the air, the Japanese carried out three separate air attacks, employing 16 dive bombers and 104 fighters.
-Of these, 19 machines were destroyed and 10 were damaged.
+Of these, 19 were destroyed and 10 were damaged.
 A further 30 aircraft were claimed by Sherman's Task Force 38.
-In the days following the landings, the Japanese carrier aircraft were eventually able to reinforce the 11th Air Fleet and several attacks were carried out on 5, 8, 11 and 17 November.
-These achieved some successes against reinforcement convoys, but suffered sustained losses to anti-aircraft fire and defending Allied fighter aircraft.
+In the days following the landings, the Japanese carrier aircraft were eventually able to reinforce the 11th Air Fleet, and several attacks were carried out on 5, 8, 11 and 17 November.
+These achieved some successes against reinforcement convoys but suffered sustained losses to anti-aircraft fire and defending Allied fighter aircraft.
 This ultimately degraded future Japanese naval air operations, depriving them of precious air assets to respond to Allied operations around Makin and Tarawa.